Team

 Current Members

-Gio’s research project involves computational serology, using artificial intelligence coupled with immunogenetics to shed some light on the critical relationship between immunity and organ transplantation.
+Gio defended his dissertation on research project involving computational serology, using artificial intelligence coupled with immunogenetics to shed some light on the critical relationship between immunity and organ transplantation.
 His goal is to develop software tools to better equip physicians, get better outcomes for patients, and improve access and equity in donor-recipient matching.
+Gio is now a Clinical Research Scientist in Organ Health at Natera.

 Grace Williams, PhD, Biomedical Sciences Program

-Grace Williams defended her dissertation on the role of HLA mismatching in solid organ transplant recipients in September 2023.
+Grace Williams defended her dissertation on the role of HLA mismatching in solid organ transplant recipients in December 2023.
 Grace previously received BS in Biology from Southeastern Louisiana University where she studied the Systematic Morphometric Geometrics of Imopoema batatas subspecies.
 Grace enjoys bioinformatics research based in genetics, infectious disease, microbiology, and neurology.
+Grace is now a Health Informatician at Ochsner Health.

 Marian Little, PhD, Biomedical Sciences Program